sbt/website/src/reference/00-Getting-Started/07A-Scopes.md

 ### Scope axes

-A *scope axis* is a type, where each instance of the type can define its own scope (that is, each instance can have its own unique values for keys).
+A *scope axis* is a type constructor similar to `Option[A]`, that is used to form a component in a scope.

 There are three scope axes: